 💗 When we popped into our fave store on a rainy Saturday, the first thing we saw was this backpack.
 It was perfect.
 Ballet shoes and a water bottle will fit inside.
 And can we talk about how important representation is for our kids?!?
 I told my daughter, I think this bag was meant to be yours.
 She agreed. 💗 Take your kids on dates.
 Even if it’s just for a half-hour.
 Remind them that the stress of life comes and goes.
 But love and commitment always remain.
 And it’s ok to have fun.
 To buy something special.
 To celebrate.
 To be silly. 💗 What’s going on in your life? 💗💗💗 #whitesugarbrownsugar #tween #motheranddaughter #representationmatters #blackgirljoy #saturday #date #momlife #mom #daughter #faith #wearefamily #multiracialfamily #love

 Next up—books.
 I raided each kiddo’s room.
 I grabbed old favorites as well as ones that had fallen behind their shelves that they’d forgotten about.
 I also found a few magazines.
-Additional hack: toy catalogs that come in the mail this time of year are amazing for occupying children.
+Additional hack: toy catalogs that come in the mail are amazing for occupying children.

 I decided to add some small toys for each child.
 Again, I dug through their bedrooms.
 I do have a few rules, because I have to be a mean mom sometimes.
 The rules are absolutely no slime, dough, or putty, no teeny-tiny parts that will never make it home again, and nothing that makes obnoxious noises that make me want to drink at 9 a.m.